fbrainlytcs/E-Commerce-Portfolio-Project_Analysing-Amazon-Sales-Data/README.md

 _Order Status_: Over 94% of the orders are successfully delivered or processed, showcasing a reliable supply chain.<br><br>

 ## Strategic Recommendations:
-_US Market Retention_: Implement a loyalty program focused on high-AOV customers in the US to protect the primary revenue stream.
+-_US Market Retention_: Implement a loyalty program focused on high-AOV customers in the US to protect the primary revenue stream.

-_Emerging Market Expansion_: Increase marketing spend in India and Canada, where they already have a foothold but significant untapped potential.
+-_Emerging Market Expansion_: Increase marketing spend in India and Canada, where they already have a foothold but significant untapped potential.

-_Diversified Logistics_: Evaluate why Electronics has slightly higher shipping costs.
+-_Diversified Logistics_: Evaluate why Electronics has slightly higher shipping costs.
 Small optimizations in packaging for this category could yield significant annual savings.

-_Discount Optimization_: The data shows that high discounts do not always correlate linearly with massive volume spikes.
+-_Discount Optimization_: The data shows that high discounts do not always correlate linearly with massive volume spikes.
 I recommend a "Value-Based Pricing" model rather than heavy discounting to preserve margins.